nguyen-phm/TonysTimeTable/README.md

 * /src/pages: Contains the different pages of the app.
 * /src/styles: Contains CSS files for the page layout design.
 * /src/supabaseClient.js: Configures Supabase authentication.

-## Contributing
-Contributions are welcome!
-Please follow these steps:

-1. Fork the project.
-2. Create a new branch (git checkout -b feature/3.
-YourFeature).
-3. Commit your changes (git commit -m 'Add some feature').
-4. Push to the branch (git push origin feature/YourFeature).
-5. Open a Pull Request.

 ## Authors and Contact